EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

 Then we store the data structure we want to retrieve later with `set_data`.
-The best thing to do is probably to serialize it with JSON, in this case I'm excluding the full text, which we don't need in the output (but it would be wise to add a teaser).
+The best thing to do is probably to serialize it with JSON, in this case I’m excluding the full text, which we don’t need in the output (but it would be wise to add a teaser).

 Also, we use a `Q`